Creeks Bend Series: 1978–1979 homes in Pleasanton Valley

 As Pleasanton Valley neared its final chapter in the late 1970s, Morrison Homes introduced one last addition to the community it had helped define: Creeks Bend.
-Tucked just south of Del Valle Parkway, this intimate enclave of 65 homes marked a quieter, more personal close to a decade of neighborhood growth.
+Opening in August 1978, and tucked just south of Del Valle Parkway, this intimate enclave of 65 homes marked a quieter, more personal close to a decade of neighborhood growth.

 For many homebuyers, it was a last chance to join a neighborhood that had shaped Pleasanton’s suburban identity throughout the 1960s and 1970s.